Guts (album): Writing and recording

+Composition

 Music

-Guts has been primarily described as a rock, alternative rock, pop rock, alt-pop, pop-punk, indie pop, and pop record, containing elements of indie rock, emo, new wave, shoegaze, and rap rock.
+Guts has been primarily described as a pop, rock, pop-punk, pop rock, alternative pop, and indie pop record with elements of alternative rock, indie rock, emo, new wave, shoegaze, and rap rock.
 Along with grunge, Jenkins also names power pop among the stylistic tactics.
 According to BBC journalist Nick Levine, the album contains "emotionally charged" pop rock songs that resonate with both Rodrigo's Generation Z peers and older generations.
 Guts also features a sonically diverse range of tracks, from soft ballads like "Lacy" to retro-inspired, guitar-driven tunes such as "Ballad of a Homeschooled Girl".
 Rodrigo's collaboration with Nigro played a significant role in the album's development, providing constructive feedback and contributing to its overall sound.
 According to The A.V.
 Club, Guts offers a mix of nostalgic and contemporary music elements, helping in the album's appeal with a wide audience.

 Rock music features more prominently on Guts than on Sour, expanding on the aggressive and alternative rock sounds demonstrated briefly on Rodrigo's first album.
 As Los Angeles Times lead critic Mikael Wood writes, Rodrigo and Nigro are shown "switching up guitar tones and drum sounds to give each track a distinct signature".
 In particular, songs such as "All-American Bitch" and "Ballad of a Homeschooled Girl" are performed in pop-punk modes, while "Love Is Embarrassing", "Pretty Isn't Pretty", and "Lacy" incorporate new wave, indie pop, and dramatic folk sounds, respectively.

 In another comparison to Sour, The A.V.
 Club identifies much older sources of inspiration behind Guts, particularly the grunge and pop-rock sounds of the 1990s and early 2000s.
 Line of Best Fit writer Matthew Kim notices "frequent musical inspiration" from the "pop punk and garage rock revival" of the turn of the 21st century, connecting this to Rodrigo's birth around this time and subsequent listening of her parents' alternative rock collection.' uDiscoverMusic said Rodrigo uses "wiry" indie pop on the album.